Electricity

 Electrical resistance isn’t just a nuisance—it’s a force that shapes every circuit, every spark, every surge of power.
 It slows electrons, sure, but it also protects, directs, and transforms.
 From heating your coffee to lighting entire cities, resistance is the silent architect behind how energy flows.
 In this post, we explore how resistance works, what factors influence it, and how it quietly balances power and precision in our electrified world.

-Voltage: The persuasive friend
+What is voltage?
+The persuasive friend

 Funny ultra-realistic illustration of a giant hand (Voltage) pushing lazy cartoon electrons off a couch and into a lightbulb, symbolizing electric current.